jear/openstack_lab/README.md

 All the VM deployed on the private network cannot be reached from outside, unless a floating ip have been configured.

 In order to make our automation easier not mapping/unmapping floating ip, we will deploy a bastion waystation that will relay ssh to the internal networks.
-This is also more secured, because we will expose from the outside of or cloud only the VMs that really require external access.
+This is also more secured, because we will expose from the outside of our cloud only the VMs that really require external access.

 1. Jump into ~/openstack_lab/bastion
 2. Launch `./bastion.sh`, it will deploy our bastion waystation attached to a floating ip.